 Some languages use a complex and different writing system or script, and this can have a significant impact on whether a lingo is challenging to learn or not.
 For example, Japanese, Mandarin, and Korean have a complicated and unusual writing system and many levels of formality.
 That is why, for an Indian or English speaker, mastering, one of these East Asian languages is a tall order.
 On top of that, all three scripts used for these three different languages are quite different.

-Additionally, there are many languages with several dialects and variations such as Arabic and Chinese.
-It means that the Arabic and Chinese that is widespread in Egypt or HongKong are different from that spoken in Saudi Arabia and North China.
+Additionally, there are many languages with several dialects and variations, such as Arabic and Chinese.
+It means that the Arabic and Chinese that are widespread in Egypt or HongKong are different from those spoken in Saudi Arabia and North China.

 4. Passion and Reasons for learning a new language